 Butterflies love to feast on the nectar of the California poppy.
 And lupines, a perennial from the pea family, are popular as well.
 This colorful plant is great for many species of butterfly, and has a very rich source of nectar.
 Along with more ornamental foliage, it is also a good idea to add flowering herbs, like basil, mint, and echinacea, to your garden.
 These plants can be used in the kitchen, too, and some of them are popular with tea drinkers.

 When you really want to spoil the butterflies in your garden and attract new species, it’s time to add more bushes and flowering trees to your Walnut Creek landscape design.
 Oaks, willows, and chokecherries are three common species that many butterflies rely on.
 Fruit trees are also popular with butterflies who love their fragrant blooms.
 And, when properly cared for, these trees eventually provide fruit for you, too!

-One colorful bush your butterfly garden should never be without is the buddleia.
+One Colorful Butterfly Garden should never be without the buddleia.
 It is sometimes called the summer lilac, or even the “butterfly bush.”
 It comes in a variety of colors, including purple and pink, but you can find other shades as well.
 Buddleia is a favorite in the butterfly kingdom, and they can’t resist visiting a garden with these beautiful blooms.
 You will often see a summer lilac covered in hovering butterflies.
 Luckily, it’s a tolerant and low maintenance bush for the busy urban gardener.